 |Remaining Term||14 years and 2 months|

 Keep on working towards your goal and you will see success.
-God willing, once this is paid off, we will add this chunk (adjusted, of course and not taking into account emergencies), and add it to the next loan, which is our home equity loan.
+God willing, once this is paid off, we will add this chunk (adjusted, of course, and not taking into account emergencies), and add it to the next loan, which is our home equity loan.
 I will try to Revisit: Paying Off Debt as new things occur.